 Paper with Purpose: Modernizing the Pulp and Paper Industry

-The pulp and paper industry, although fundamental to daily life, is one of the world’s most energy- and water-intensive.
+The pulp and paper industry, although fundamental to daily life, is one of the world’s most energy- and water-intensive industries.
 By providing technologies for the paper making process, ABB keeps the industry running at peak performance, reducing operational costs, energy consumption, emissions, chemical and water usage.

 Web Story